 In this article, we will be discussing the individual components that are included with the MetaRouter platform.
 We recommend viewing the Client-side vs. Server-side tracking guide before continuing further.

-In a nutshell, MetaRouter is a first-party, server-side customer data infrastructure that reduces and, in most cases, eliminates the need for third-party, client-side tag loading for common advertising, marketing and analytics vendors.
+MetaRouter is a first-party, server-side customer data infrastructure that reduces and, in most cases, eliminates the need for third-party, client-side tag loading for common advertising, marketing and analytics vendors.
 Within this infrastructure, we have added a few key features and tools that we will further explain in this guide and throughout our documentation ecosystem.

 MetaRouter is composed of the following components that, when put together, encompass our entire platform: